Zygoma Dental Implants Plano, Texas

 Dr. Dean has become an internationally recognized dentist, taking time to lecture and teach around the globe.
 A board-certified periodontist, he offers specialized care for patients with missing teeth.

 Our Plano periodontist office has the technology for thorough evaluation and detailed treatment planning.
-This is important for strategically placing dental implants and the best possible patient result.
+This is important for strategically placing dental implants and achieving the best possible patient result.
 We also offer sedation for your complete comfort during your procedure.

 Zygomatic Implants FAQs